imtiaz-risat/Cracked-SPL-II/README.md

 ### 6. Student Question Bank
 Students have access to a repository of previous admission tests listed by year, which they can use for practice and preparation.

+### 7. Mistake Exam
+This feature enables students to take exams specifically based on the questions they have previously answered incorrectly, allowing them to focus on areas where they need improvement.
+Additionally, on the Mistake Exam page, students can view detailed statistics on the number of incorrect answers they have made, both for individual subjects and combined across all subjects.
+This functionality helps them identify weak points and track their progress in overcoming them.

 ## Features for Tutors